MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 record, I think we should not to do that, because the IPs in Kubernetes cluster are very ephemeral, and can change at any time if the pod is restarted, for example.
-So in the form, instead of using the real IP values, we've gonna use an Alias, and in our case, it is an alias to a Network Load Balancer.
+So in the form, instead of using the real IP values, we've gonna use an `Alias`, and in our case, it is an alias to a Network Load Balancer.
 Next, we have to choose the region of the load balancer, which is `eu-west-1`, since our cluster is deployed in this region.
 Finally, we can paste in the URL of the load balancer